Parody: Social and political uses

 Parody is often used to make a social or political statement.
 Examples include Swift's "A Modest Proposal", which satirized English neglect of Ireland by parodying emotionally disengaged political tracts; and, recently, The Daily Show, The Larry Sanders Show and The Colbert Report, which parody a news broadcast and a talk show to satirize political and social trends and events.

 On the other hand, the writer and frequent parodist Vladimir Nabokov made a distinction: "Satire is a lesson, parody is a game."

+The use of parody on shows like Saturday Night Live (SNL) can reshape how people view political figures and even the media itself.
+SNL tends to exaggerate certain traits of politicians, making jokes that allow the viewers to compare this to the real thing.
+Using this type of humor also makes the audience pay closer attention to the conflicts in the entertainment rather than the more serious political issues.
+Parody encourages viewers to see the political communication more tediously than they might have before.

 Some events, such as a national tragedy, can be difficult to handle.
 Chet Clem, Editorial Manager of the news parody publication The Onion, told Wikinews in an interview the questions that are raised when addressing difficult topics:

 I know the September 11 issue was an obviously very large challenge to approach.
 Do we even put out an issue?
 What is funny at this time in American history?
 Where are the jokes?
 Do people want jokes right now?
 Is the nation ready to laugh again?
 Who knows.
 There will always be some level of division in the back room.
 It's also what keeps us on our toes.

 Parody is by no means necessarily satirical, and may sometimes be done with respect and appreciation of the subject involved, without being a heedless sarcastic attack.

 Parody has also been used to facilitate dialogue between cultures or subcultures.
 Sociolinguist Mary Louise Pratt identifies parody as one of the "arts of the contact zone", through which marginalized or oppressed groups "selectively appropriate", or imitate and take over, aspects of more empowered cultures.

 Shakespeare often uses a series of parodies to convey his meaning.
 In the social context of his era, an example can be seen in King Lear where the fool is introduced with his coxcomb to be a parody of the king.